LukeShu/leaguer/docs/DesignDocument.md

 the Project Leaguer tournament organizing software.

 Released under an open license, Project Leaguer leverages powerful web technologies to provide everything needed to organize an online tournament.
-Whether it's League of Legends, Chess, Poker, or more, Project Leaguer provides tournament organizers, participants, and spectators with an online interface to keep up with the score.
-Even better Project Leaguer offers scoring features and options which would be very difficult to implement with traditional tournament organizing practices such as peer review and team-independent individual scoring.
+While it is designed with “League of Legends” in mind, it should provide an online tournament interface that is easy to use for tournament organizers, participants, and spectators for all kinds of games, such as Chess, Poker, and more.
+Even better, Project Leaguer offers scoring features and options, such as peer review and team-independent individual scoring, which would be very difficult to implement with traditional tournament organizing practices.

 The software itself operates as a stand-alone background server application accessible and configurable though its web interface which reveals to users a